xFBIx/Hosptital-Management-System/README.md

 # Hosptital-Management-System

-Hospital Management System and Web App
+Hospital Management System and Web App.
 This is a hospital management system and web application that allows patients to book available slots in the hospital through an online portal.
 The system provides a convenient way for patients to schedule appointments with various doctors and manage their medical information.

 Features